The need for immediate answers

 Now imagine if there was a rapid diagnostic test that allowed the health care worker in Africa, Bali, Brazil, or Cape York to find out if you have Malaria, Dengue, or Zika.
 You can then receive the correct treatment and find relief from your symptoms quickly.

 Good news!
 USC’s research team led by Associate Professor Joanne Macdonald is working towards this goal by adapting a simple diagnostic test to report on the presence of multiple health-related biomarkers.

 How USC is tackling the issue

-To develop a solution for rapid health monitoring, Dr Macdonald’s team have considered one of the simplest health monitoring tools available on the market: the at-home pregnancy test.
+To develop a solution for rapid health monitoring, Associate Professor Macdonald’s team have considered one of the simplest health monitoring tools available on the market: the at-home pregnancy test.
 This test is rapid and easy to use, but currently only reports the presence or absence of one health-related biomarker (a molecule that is present during pregnancy).

 The USC team realised this simple device could be expanded for the detection of multiple health-related biomarkers, including developing a visual output system to enable straightforward read-out by the operator, without requiring any electronic devices.